 |Number of simultaneous streams||3||6||4||2||1|

 |Number of user profiles||6||1||7||6||5|

-Finding the right on-demand TV streaming service for cord-cutting
+How to choose the right on-demand streaming service for you

 When it comes to on-demand streaming services, consider the kinds of shows and movies you love to watch.
 Are you a cheesy rom-com type of person?
 A fan of fantasies and thrillers?
 Or a sucker for documentaries?
 If you have specific titles in mind, even better — hunt around to see which service offers whatever you’re after.